Building Sumer applications

 This library tracks books, check-outs, check-ins, due dates and everything else a small library needs.

-Accounting can be pulled into any application directly from library templates.
+Accounting forms and reports can be pulled into any application directly from library templates.